WESTERN ROAD GUARD POST, WESTERN JEWISH STATE

 Proud he was not.
 Packing a beak that would make a toucan envious…yeah, try surviving fifty mean kids when you’re were growing up with a face hose worthy of ol’ Elephant Man himself.
 He’d heard it all.
 “Your nose isn’t that big,” his mother had told him time and again, but mothers couldn’t be trusted.
 They were biased.

 First gray light was showing in the east when Milo finally realized three things.
 He’d eaten nothing all night, not even taken a drink.
 Big Black had managed a few horsey sips once, when they crossed a stream too miniscule to need a bridge.
 Most importantly, they needed to get off the road sooner rather than later, find a place to lay up for the day, a spot hidden from day travelers.
 Not only that, but it had to have grass and water for the horse.

 “And how in the name of Solomon’s lust for Bathsheba am I going to find such a haven when it’s still dark out?”

 Black huffed a horsey sort of snort, almost as if he understood English.
-Less than a quarter mile farther down the track–which was packed dirt only now, no more gravel–the rangy stud stopped cold, turning his head toward the west, away from the road.
+Less than a quarter mile farther down the track–which was packed dirt only now, no more gravel–the rangy stud stopped cold, turning his head toward the west, away from the road that now pointed mostly south.
 Milo still couldn’t see much, but he could tell the animal’s ears were pricked forward, alert and interested.